adamluckydo/ontology/4_Ontology/Ontology.md

 If any of these are you, then you're not alone: I have felt literally all of these things over the past few years.
 Yet, from where I stand now, the time I spent digging around The Buddha's rabbithole feels worth it and then some.
 And now, this post is the culmination of all of my questions, concerns, investigations, and conclusions.

-But first, a _massive_ content warning: **This post will cover some scary experiences and ontological viewpoints.
+But first, a _massive_ content warning: **This post will cover some very unsettling ontological viewpoints.
 Read at your own discretion!**

 ![Rob Burbea meme](burbea.png)